 3. Send an official high school transcript to the Office of Undergraduate Admissions.
 GED results must be sent directly from the Department of Education.

 4. You have the option to submit SAT or ACT scores.
-KU is test-optional for students applying for Fall 2022, Spring 2023, and Fall 2023.
-We will accept test scores printed on the official high school transcript.
-Please check with your high school to determine whether your scores will appear on your transcript.
+KU is test-optional for students applying for Fall 2023, Spring 2024, and Fall 2024.

 Advanced Placement, Dual Enrollment, and CLEP